Relations between Egypt and Mesopotamia

 Fragment of ivory from Tomb of Den, Umm el-Qaab (Abydos), 1st Dynasty period

-Note the hand-shaped, zigzag line (rocks), and temple façade compared with the above cylinder seal.
+Note the hand, zigzag line (rocks), and temple façade compared with the cylinder seal above.

 Tag (P002208), Uruk, ca. 3350-3200 BC